 No labels

-In line with the task's focus on genuine generation over memorization, and given the diversity in Humor and the hardship of evaluating jokes, we will not provide labeled data; we will provide only inputs.
+In line with the task's focus on genuine generation over memorization, and given the diversity of humor and the difficulty of evaluating jokes, we will not provide labeled data; instead, we will provide only inputs.
 Participants are encouraged to use any publicly available data, pre-trained models, API, or rule-based systems.

-Evaluation will be based on human preference judgments.
-We will use a pairwise comparison setup ("battle"), where annotators choose the funnier of two generated texts produced under the same conditions.
+The evaluation will be based on human preference judgments.
+We will use a pairwise comparison setup ("battle"), where annotators choose the funnier of the two generated texts produced under the same conditions.
 We will use a web interface inspired by Chatbot Arena to crowdsource annotations from anybody on the Internet.
 The systems will be ranked using an Elo-based leaderboard.

 Important Dates